Cayetano Coll y Cuchí: Notable family members

 Coll y Cuchí's father was Dr. Cayetano Coll y Toste (1850–1930), a historian and writer.
 His brother was José Coll y Cuchí was the founder of the Puerto Rican Nationalist Party and his daughter Edna Coll was an educator and author who founded the Academy of Fine Arts in Puerto Rico, his son Cayetano Coll y Pujol was a prominent attorney and judge in Puerto Rico.
-His niece Isabel Cuchí Coll was a journalist and the Director of the "Sociedad de Autores Puertorriqueño" (Society of Puerto Rican Authors).
+His nieces Isabel Cuchí Coll was a journalist and the Director of the "Sociedad de Autores Puertorriqueño" (Society of Puerto Rican Authors), and Conchita Cuchí Coll de Carlo was the first Puerto Rican woman nominated for the Nobel Peace Prize.
 His grandson, (Edna's son), Jose "Fufi" Santori Coll was a former BSN basketball player, coach and television sportscaster.